-Follow these steps below in order to create a cuttable image for your Silhouette!
+Follow the steps below in order to create a cuttable image for your Silhouette cutting machine!

 Upload an image and convert to cuttable image